DrRetro2033/Reyveld/README.md

 # What is Arceus?

-Arceus is a brand new CLI (Command Line Interface) save manager and editor designed to make it easy to manage your saves all in one place.
+Arceus is a brand new CLI (Command Line Interface) save manager and editor inspired by version control software like Git, and designed to make it easy to manage your saves all in one place.

 # Features